 The AV production lab is located in 220C Jacobs and contains equipment that can help to document project work.
 Some of the equipment in the lab reserved for instructor use only (e.g., the large format printer and docu-camera), while other equipment is accessible by all UC Berkeley students, staff, and faculty, without requiring a Maker Pass (e.g., the high-resolution flatbed scanner and photography backdrop).

-Your class can access four floors of prototyping and fabrication equipment with a Maker Pass.
+Your class can access a wide range of prototyping and fabrication equipment with a Maker Pass.
 Students can get Maker Passes by following these three steps.

-Lead instructors and GSIs teaching in Jacobs Hall get complimentary Maker Passes; you can bypass the first two steps and need only pass the General Workshop Safety training to get a Maker Pass.
+Lead instructors and GSIs teaching in Jacobs Hall get free Maker Passes; current Jacobs instructors need not fill out the registration form or pay the semester access fee, but you still need to pass the General Workshop Safety training.

 The Electronics Support Group (ESG) provides general AV support for Jacobs teaching studios.
 Contact them at: http://iesg.eecs.berkeley.edu/

-310 Jacobs is equipped for simulcast and Course Capture (a.k.a. lecture recording); currently, 210 and 220 Jacobs do not have these capabilities.
+310 Jacobs is equipped for simulcast and Course Capture (a.k.a. lecture recording).
 To simulcast lecture slides and audio from 310 Jacobs in 210 and 220 Jacobs, go to the projector consoles located in each of the second-floor studios and press the Input 2 button (the button is also labeled as “310”).

-If your course is located in 310 Jacobs, you will receive an email 1-2 weeks before the start of the semester with instructions about how to enable Course Capture (a.k.a. lecture recording).
+If your course is located in 310 Jacobs, you will receive an email with instructions about how to enable Course Capture (a.k.a. lecture recording).
 If you haven’t received your email a week before the first day of instruction, contact email@example.com.
 Learn more about the program here.